TL-System/plato/docs/quickstart.md

 * `-c`: the path to the configuration file to be used.
 The default is `config.yml` in the project's home directory.
 * `-b`: the base path, to be used to contain all models, datasets, checkpoints, and results.
-* `-r`: add this parser to resume a previously interrupted training session (only works correctly in synchronous training sessions).
+* `-r`: resume a previously interrupted training session (only works correctly in synchronous training sessions).
-* `-d`: add this parser to download the dataset to prepare for a training session.
+* `-d`: download the dataset to prepare for a training session.
+* `--cpu`: use the CPU as the device only.

 *Plato* uses the YAML format for its configuration files to manage the runtime configuration parameters.
 Example configuration files have been provided in the `configs` directory.

 ## Running examples built with Plato